It Ain't Me Babe (album)

 It Ain't Me Babe is the debut studio album by the American rock band the Turtles.
-It was released in October 1965 on White Whale Records.
+It was released in October 1965 on White Whale Records, and produced by Bones Howe, Lee Lasseff, and Ted Feigin in 1965.
+The album produced two singles, the title track (a Bob Dylan cover) and "Let Me Be" (an original composition).
+Both of the singles reached the top 40 in the Billboard Hot 100, peaking at number 8 and 29 respectively.
+The album itself peaked at #98 on Billboard's Top 200 Albums chart and at #35 in Cashbox.

-Background
+Background and release

 Prior to recording, the band members required written permission from their parents due to being underage.
 Included on the album is original work from the band's high school performing days and their own interpretations of popular songs from other musicians.
-The most successful track "It Ain't Me Babe" reached #8 on the national charts.
+The most successful track, lead single "It Ain't Me Babe", reached #8 on the national charts, whilst the second single, "Let Me Be" peaked at number 29.

-Sundazed Records licensed the rights to the Turtles' library and has re-released most of the group's early albums.
+Sundazed Music licensed the rights to the Turtles' library and has re-released most of the group's early albums.
 In 2016, a remastered edition was issued as part of the box set The Complete Original Album Collection featuring both the mono and stereo mixes of the album on a single CD; this edition was also issued separately in 2017.